Portumna Castle and Gardens, Portumna, Co Galway

 Overview

-Portumna sits at the strategic crossing where the River Shannon meets Lough Derg, on the border between County Galway and County Tipperary.
-With a population of about 1,700, the town blends a rich heritage – from a 17th‑century semi‑fortified house to a 19th‑century workhouse – with a vibrant outdoor culture.
-The town’s name, meaning “the landing place of the oak”, hints at its long relationship with the waterways that still shape its tourism today.
+Portumna sits at the strategic crossing where the River Shannon meets Lough Derg, marking the border between County Galway and County Tipperary.
+Home to around 1,700 residents, the town balances a deep historical footprint with an active outdoor culture.
+Its Irish name, Port an Mhuineacháin, translates to “the landing place of the oak,” a direct reference to the timber trade and waterways that shaped its development for centuries.

 History

-Portumna’s story begins with the de Burgo (Burke) family, who built the original castle before 1618 for Richard Burke, the 4th Earl of Clanricarde.
-The house, a fine example of Jacobean architecture, served as the family seat for over two centuries before a disastrous fire in 1826 left it roofless.
-The state acquired the ruin in 1948 and, through the Office of Public Works, has been restoring it ever since; the ground floor now houses a museum that tells the tale of the de Burgo clan and the wider Irish story.
+The de Burgo (Burke) family established the original castle before 1618 as the seat of Richard Burke, 4th Earl of Clanricarde.
+Built in the Jacobean style, it served as a family residence for over two centuries until a fire in 1826 stripped the roof and left the structure to the elements.
+The state acquired the ruin in 1948, and the Office of Public Works has overseen its gradual restoration.
+Today, the ground floor operates as a museum detailing the de Burgo lineage and regional history.

 What to See & Do